quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/defaults_and_capabilities.md

 Energy and entropy estimates in
 `result.errors` are diagnostics, not targets.
 Integration targets are populated only after the prescribed/accuracy-controlled mode has been resolved.
-An explicit `nk` always retains prescribed-size semantics.
+For periodic systems, explicit `nk` retains prescribed-size semantics.
+Finite systems use the same methods, ignore `nk` and `initial_nk` with a warning, and have zero integration error.
+Finite BdG calculations do not require `nk`.
+At positive temperature, explicit sparse `UniformGrid()` chooses AAA for finite systems; periodic AAA still requires `nk`.

-Every density backend returns entropy and the expectation of the input quadratic Hamiltonian as `band_energy`.
+Every density backend returns optional entropy and the expectation of the input quadratic Hamiltonian as `band_energy`.
 Model-based density results also retain known interaction-corrected `internal_energy` and `free_energy`, including the default selected results.
 SCF results report interaction-corrected `internal_energy` and `free_energy`, with entropy in units of Boltzmann's constant.
 All these quantities are per cell per physical orbital.
 Dense periodic evaluation reuses eigenvalues; sparse AAA evaluation shares poles and matrix factorizations between density and entropy.

+`compute_free_energy=True` defaults to computing entropy in standalone density calls and once after SCF termination.
+SCF iterations skip entropy.
+Disabling it leaves entropy, free energy and `errors.entropy` as `None`.
+There is no entropy tolerance; the common error field is also `None` if its total error cannot be estimated, including prescribed periodic meshes.